-In a new Greenlandic photo book, the photographer and writer Bo Normander invites the reader to explore the diversity of nature and climate in a unique part of the Arctic.
+In the spectacular photo book Greenlandic Seasons, the photographer and writer Bo Normander invites the reader to explore the diversity of nature and climate in a unique part of the Arctic.

 The Disko Bay Area on the west coast of Greenland is at the heart of a unique and spectacular Arctic environment.
 The traveller will experience rising mountains, rushing streams, lush shrublands, and calving glaciers, pushing giant chunks of ice into the sea.